SAP-samples/teched2025-DA160/exercises/ex1/README.md

 ## Exercise 1.2 Guided Tour: Configure SAP Business Data Cloud in SAP for Me

+Due to the technical and time limitations, we will use guided tours for activities in this class which takes long time and affect the whole shared landscape.

+Guided tour is a pre-built, step-by-step interactive walkthrough within a product's demo environment, using tooltips, clear instructions, and highlighted features to lead prospects through key workflows and functionalities.
+When accessing a guided tour, please click the highlighted area to proceed to the next step.

 Access the guided tour and follow the steps in SAP for Me.

 During the guided tour, you will:

 - Provision SAP Datasphere